pinout-xyz/Pinout.xyz/README.md

 Note that as part of the submission, a top-down view of the board in the form of a [png](https://github.com/Gadgetoid/Pinout.xyz/blob/master/draft/boards/template.png) is expected, although optional.
 If you can't produce the png file yourself, just duplicate and rename `template.png` but make sure to include a url somewhere in the overlay where we can fetch a suitable graphic.

-If you feel that the requirements for submissions is beyond your current possibilities, you may raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues) instead and we'll consider it!
+If you feel that the requirements for submissions is beyond your current possibilities, you may raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues) requesting the addition of a specific board instead and we'll consider it!

 #Translating